-On June 25, 2013, the Company announced the sale of its Manigotagan silica frac sand deposit, located near Seymourville, Manitoba.
+On June 25, 2013, the Company announced the sale of its Manigotagan high-purity (frac) silica sand deposit, located near Seymourville, Manitoba.

 On June 26, 2015, the Company announced the appointment Dr. Hamid Mumin, Ph.D. to its Board of Directors.
-Dr. Mumin, a distinguished geologist, is a professor in the Department of Geology at Brandon University and is acknowledged for his expertise in Volcanogenic Massive Sulphide (VMS); gold; and Iron Oxide Copper-Gold (IOCG) deposit types.
+Dr. Mumin, a distinguished geologist, is a professor in the Department of Geology at Brandon

+University and is acknowledged for his expertise in Volcanogenic Massive Sulphide (VMS); gold; and Iron Oxide Copper-Gold (IOCG) deposit types.

-Gossan has acquired an exploration property near Sturgeon Lake in northwestern Ontario that is prospective for zinc-rich polymetallic deposits.
+Gossan has acquired an exploration property near Sturgeon Lake in northwestern Ontario that is prospective for zinc-copper-silver rich polymetallic deposits.
 In September 2016, the Company conducted a geochemical survey at the property in order to better define anomalous metal zones and determine the most prospective geophysical targets for drilling.
 During the winter of 2018, Gossan completed a preliminary drill program at the property.
 In the fall of 2018, a line cutting program and a gravity survey were completed to refine the location of future drill holes.
+An expanded gravity survey was recently completed and a winter drill program got underway in December 2021.